Why should I use Squads Protocol?

 What is a Squad?

-A Squad is a programmable multi-signature wallet that allows teams and individuals to take full control of their treasury and program upgrades.
+A Squad is a programmable multi-signature wallet that allows teams and individuals to take full control of their treasury and developer assets.

 Which wallets does Squads Protocol support?

-We support Phantom, Glow, Solflare, Exodus, and Ledger.
+We support Phantom, Backpack, Glow, Solflare, Exodus, Coinbase wallet, Ledger and Wallet connect.
 If you have a request for a wallet integration, please reach out to us directly.